A semi-potential for finite and infinite sequential games: Defining lazy improvement

-The lazy convertibility enjoys a useful property nonetheless, that the usual convertibility does not: if a player dismisses a play during a sequence of lazy conversion, only the very same player is later able to make the last step to induce the same play again, possibly induced by a different profile.
-This phenomenon is more formally stated by Lemma~\ref{lem:dismiss-play}.
+The lazy convertibility enjoys a useful property that the usual convertibility does not: if a player changes a play $p$ into another play during a sequence of lazy convertibility, only the very same player might be later able to make the last step to induce $p$ again, possibly induced by a different profile.
+This phenomenon is more formally stated by Lemma~\ref{lem:avoid-play}.

 \begin{lemma} If $s\stackrel{c}{\rightharpoonup}_as_0\stackrel{c}{\rightharpoonup}\dots\stackrel{c}{\rightharpoonup}s_n\stackrel{c}{\rightharpoonup}_bs'$ where $s$ and $s'$ induce the same play, and if this play is different from the plays that are induced by the $s_i$, then $a=b$. \end{lemma}